 There are more ways to communicate with customers than ever.
-The internet, email and mobile phones are changing the way you can interact with customers.
+Email, social media and mobile phones have transformed the ways in which you interact with customers.
 And yet it's poor communication that makes many business relationships break down.

 As a small business, it's up to you to initiate good communication.
 You can't rely on your customers to tell you what they think.
 Not everyone takes the trouble to complain, so many dissatisfied customers simply go elsewhere.

 Getting communication right involves thinking about how you interact with customers at every contact point.
 To communicate well you need to understand your customers and respond to their needs.

 The secret of good communication is to tailor your approach to the individual.
 One useful theory you can use is that your customer will have one of four temperament styles - aggressive, passive, analytical and expressive.
 Each of these personality types approaches buying decisions in their own way.
 Look out for them and respond accordingly.